 These nutrients are derived through a combination of the five major food groups - fruits and vegetables, cereals and pulses, meat and dairy products and fats and oils.
-The rules seem simple but that's not the whole story - how much do you need daily, when is the best time to eat proteins or carbs and what should the portion size be?
+The rules for a balanced diet seem simple but that's not the whole story - how much do you need daily, when is the best time to eat proteins or carbs and what should the portion size be?

 Your meal would be incomplete without fiber - both soluble and insoluble.
 It helps with digestion but few people are getting enough.
 Eat, don't drink your fruits and vegetables.
 Most fruits and vegetables (besides potatoes and corn) and whole grains are also foods with a low glycemic index which means that they don't cause sudden spikes in blood sugar levels and help maintain them.
 The National Institute of Nutrition (NIN) suggests 30 grams of cereals and millets along with 100 grams of starchy vegetables.

 (5 Fiber-Rich Foods You Should be Eating Everyday)

 "Your breakfast should definitely have cereal or bananas or some form of good carbs that keeps you fuelled until lunch," she suggests.
 Don't curfew carbs, it's all about quality and quantity.
 Simple carbohydrates like glucose and fructose are found in fruits, vegetables and honey, sucrose in sugar

 and lactose in milk, while the complex polysaccharides are starches in cereals, millets, pulses and root vegetables and glycogen in animal foods.

 Men: 2320 Kcal/day